To manage your symptoms and help reduce the severity and frequency, try these self-care tips:

 Manage the stress in your life.

-Wear loose-fitting cotton clothing that does not bind or rub the skin.
+Wear loose-fitting cotton clothing that does not bind or rub your skin.

 Avoid contact with wool or other scratchy fabrics.